 Tell her that you’d like to go off the radar for a while and define what that means – no phone calls, no texts, unfriending or unfollowing each other on social media platforms.
-The whole shebang.
+The whole nine yards.
 Make it a point to tell her that you’d appreciate it if she were on board with the idea but you’re going to do it anyway.

 12. Don’t: Promise to be friends

-Being friends with one’s ex is always a tricky territory.
+Being friends with one’s ex is always tricky territory.
 Maintaining a platonic friendship after you’ve been romantically involved with someone rarely works, if at all.
 It may start off well as it opens the doorway to have that familiar, comforting part of your life back, minus any obligations or baggage.